(left, bemused soul. If it looks like an alien, consider that our souls

-I turned 66 last November.
-After
+I turned 70 in November.

-a shipwreck of a life, I am cast up
+I am cast up

-on the shore of old age.
+of old age.

 All the world's a stage, and all the men and women merely players: they have their exits and their entrances; and one man in his time plays many parts, his acts being seven ages.